 Yell Eureka if u c this!

-That is a message to the attendees at the session (a repeat of the one below) I am now conducting at the IHI National Forum, entitled Using Social Media to Pursue Quality and Safety.
+That is a message to the attendees at the session I am now conducting at the IHI National Forum, entitled Using Social Media to Pursue Quality and Safety.
 I have asked them to keep their Twitter search open for the meeting hashtag, #IHI09, as an illustration of how quickly information can flow through the social media.

 In the session, I will present our journey at BIDMC in the use of social media in encouraging our programs in patient safety and quality.
 This all started with some posts on this blog about central line infections, ventilator associated pneumonia, and hand hygiene.
 We discovered two things from those posts.
 First, the world would not come to an end if we disclosed clinical outcomes from our hospital.
 Second, the public presentation of these data acts as a stimulus to quality and safety improvement in the hospital.
 It serves to hold ourselves accountable to the standard of care we strive for.